Vigils held in memory of MP Jo Cox - CBBC Newsround

 Hundreds of people came together to hold a vigil for MP Jo Cox, who was killed yesterday in Birstall, West Yorkshire.

-Jo worked as a Member of Parliament for the Labour party representing the Batley and Spen area in Yorkshire.
+Jo worked as a Member of Parliament for the Labour party representing the Batley and Spen area of Yorkshire.

-On Thursday, Jo was attacked and killed near to where she had been holding a constituency surgery, where local people can talk to her about any problems they have.
+On Thursday, Jo was attacked near to where she had been holding a constituency surgery, where local people can talk to her about any problems they have.

 A local man has been arrested.